 To date we have evaluated a total of 6,000 durum accessions from the world collection at the Academy of Agricultural Sciences, Plant Protection Institute Shanghai, China.
 None of these accessions were resistant to FHB and therefore no further research will be conducted on them.
 In 2002-03 we screened 500 accessions at the Department of Plant Protection, Hangzhou, Zhejiang, China.
-Of these, 85 accessions had moderate level of resistance.
+Of these, 81 accessions had moderate level of resistance.
 These accessions were re-evaluated in the 2004 field screening nursery at Prosper, ND.
-Fifty-two accession that had Type II disease severity less than 50% were selected for further evaluations in the Spring 2005 greenhouse.
-In 2004-05 we will screen 1000 accessions at the same institute in China.
+Twenty-eight accessions that had Type II disease severity less than 50% were selected and evaluated in the 2005 field screening nursery at Prosper, ND.
+Selected lines from the field will be screened in 2006 growing season.
+In 2004-05 we screened 1000 accessions at the same institute in China.
+Two hundred fifty six accessions were selected for further evaluations in 2006 or 2007.

 From previous studies we have identified five Tunisian lines that have a moderate level of Type II resistance to FHB.
 We have developed recombinant inbred lines (RIL) using single seed descent and doubled haploid breeding methods from 10 populations from crossing the Tunisian Lines to durum cultivars for genetic studies.
-Recombinant inbred lines from five populations will be evaluated for FHB resistance in the Fall 2004 and subsequent greenhouses or field screening nurseries to characterize the resistance in the five Tunisian lines.
+Recombinant inbred lines from five populations will be evaluated for FHB resistance in greenhouses or field screening nurseries to characterize the resistance in the five Tunisian lines.
 The segregating pattern for Type II disease severity will be determined by the Chi-square goodness-of-fit to Mendelian ratios of 1:1 and 3:1 for the doubled haploid lines.
 Data also will be tested for normal distribution to check for multi-genic inheritance.
 We will utilize simple sequence repeat (SSR) markers to identify the FHB QTL in these populations.

-We are working in close collaboration with CIMMYT for germplasm exchange and evaluations.
-We will also evaluate germplasm from ICARDA starting in 2005-06.
+We have identified two CIMMYT lines that have 14% Type II disease severity.
+We have received germplasm from ICARDA for FHB evaluations starting in 2005-06.
 Our intent is to screen a wide range of durum germplasm until we find a good source of resistance to FHB.